-NOTE: The Truck Avenger Carburetor kit has not yet been submitted for emissions testing and therefore, has not received an Executive Order Exemption from the California Resources Board.
+NOTE: The Off Road Truck AvengerTM Carburetor kit has not yet been submitted for emissions testing and therefore, has not received an Executive Order Exemption from the California Resources Board.
 This means that your vehicle will NOT be "Smog Legal" in all 50 states with this kit installed.

 These carburetors have been designed and calibrated as a universal carburetor for light truck applications.
 It is designed for use on "square" flange intake manifolds.
+It is not designed or recommended for towing applications.
 Carburetor adapters are not recommended to adapt to "spread" bore intake manifolds, since adapters may have an adverse affect on cylinder-to-cylinder distribution and ultimately, total engine performance.
-However, some manifolds may be universal (such as Weiand 8004).
+However, some manifolds may be universal (such as Weiand® 8004).
 Please check with Holley's Avenger Technical Service Department if you have any questions.